sidney-eliot/3d-artists-handbook/content/hair.md

 |Map|Explained
 |:-:|:--
 |**Mask**|Decides which parts of the hair are rendered and which not(so only black and white texture map).
-In Blender this would be alpha clip and in unreal masked blend.
+In Blender this would be alpha clip and in Unreal Engine masked blend.
 This is the best alpha mode performance wise.
 |**Alpha**|Decides which parts of the hair are rendered and which not.
 The difference to the mask however being, that here values between black and white are accepted.
-In Blender this would be alpha hashed and in unreal translucent blend.
+In Blender this would be alpha hashed and in Unreal translucent blend.
 |**Mask and Alpha synergy**|There is no way of getting around using an alpha texture, however, one can make the performance better by also making a mask texture.
 The mask texture then exclude a good amount of the texture from being rendered which would have used extra performance.
 |-|-
 |**Color (length)**|For albedo color